omundy/learn-computers/topics-files-folders.md

 ### Compare permissions

 - For a file, folder, and program on your computer.
-- For each of the above
+- For each of the above,
 	- Who is the **owner** and **group** (that the owner belongs to)
 	- What are the owner, group, and world permitted to do?
+Copy/paste the permissions set (e.g. `rwxrw-rw-`) into [this "permissions calculator" tool](https://chmod-calculator.com/) to confirm your answer.